digipres/workbench/src/tools/sandbox.md

 [^1]: Like [the GLAM Workbench](https://glam-workbench.net/using-binder/).

 [^2]: Note that the MyBinder service has been [operating with reduced funding since April 2023](https://blog.jupyter.org/mybinder-org-reducing-capacity-c93ccfc6413f) and is actively [seeking wider funding](https://mybinder.readthedocs.io/en/latest/about/support.html) and [donations](https://numfocus.org/donate-to-jupyter).

+[^3]: One way to avoid this is to use a set up and maintain a full virtual machine dedicated to this kind of thing.
+If that sounds interesting to you, you should try out [ViPER from the Open Preservation Foundation](https://viper.openpreservation.org/).